About Jewish-Catholic Relations and the Archdiocese of Chicago

-Annual sponsors for the Bernardin lecture series include the Archdiocese of Chicago, the American Jewish Committee, the Chicago Board of Rabbis, the Jewish Federation of Metropolitan Chicago, the Spertus Institute for Jewish Learning and Leadership and the Anti-Defamation League.
+Archdiocese of Chicago, AJC–Chicago, Anti-Defamation League, Catholic Theological Union, Chicago Board of Rabbis, DePaul University, Jewish Federation of Metropolitan Chicago, and Spertus Institute for Jewish Learning and Leadership

 Click here to read the text of Dr. Malka Simkovich’s lecture.

 Jewish-Catholic Scholars Dialogue Group